 As you return to campus, it is recommended you get tested, even if you are vaccinated and do not have symptoms.
-Currently the majority of students, faculty, and staff is fully vaccinated, but that doesn’t mean the community is immune to the virus.
+Currently, the majority of students, faculty and staff are fully vaccinated, but some are still in need of boosters.
+High vaccination rates also don’t mean the community is immune to the virus.
 Asymptomatic transmission by vaccinated individuals still does happen.
 You should also continue to get tested throughout the semester for the continued protection of yourself and members of the campus community.

 Getting tested is easy.
 You can sign up for an appointment here.
 It only takes a minute, and there are several locations on campus to make testing as accessible as possible.
 Testing is open not only to campus community members but also to members of their households.